 Q Can one have a fireplace in a timber home?

 A Yes, one can put in a free standing fireplace or build one in brick.
 Moreover, your fireplace will soon become a focal point of your timber frame home – especially in winter!

 A Timber frame houses are particularly suitable for tricky sites requiring lighter foundations and are easily suspended at limited extra expense.
 In fact, for many of the most spectacular sites, timber frame is the only sensible solution.

 Q What about insulation?

 A Heat: Timber itself is a very good insulator.
-We further insulate walls and roofs with isotherm and sisalation.
+We further insulate the walls and roof with foil and blanket type insulation.
 This keeps it warm in the winter and cool in the summer.

 New energy efficiency regulations dictate minimum thermal insulation values.
 Even the minimum R-values required for a timber frame wall ensure that they are far better insulated than a standard brick cavity wall.

 A There are various methods of ensuring noise is kept to a minimum.
 We can achieve a better decimal rating than a brick house.

 A That’s one of the chief attractions of timber frame houses.
 You can easily add to the house horizontally or vertically later as the need arises.